Your Guide to Booth Staff Etiquette and Training

 Your team’s profile

 Trade shows can be a grind.
 Set the tone early that you are a team that will work together to achieve the desired outcome.
-Develop the concept that when its show time, everyone is an actor.
+Develop the concept that everyone is an actor when it is show time.
 You must know your lines and work together to engage your audience.

 You might find that you have all the right people in your organization.
 If you don’t, you can supplement with engagement and enrollment professionals.
 These professionals are high energy people that can operate in a real transactional way for your company.
-Your job is to make sure they know your goals and what the offer is.
+Your job is to make sure they know your goals and the offer.

 Your team’s size

-There is an industry rule of thumb that you need 50 sq ft for each staffer.
+An industry rule of thumb is that you need 50 sq ft for each staffer.
 For example, if you have a 10×10 booth (which is 100 sq ft), that is a max of 2 maybe 3 staffers to have enough space for traffic.

 Use this rule of thumb to quickly calculate how many staffers you will need for the show based on your booth size.